GenomicsAotearoa/data-management-resources/docs/index.md

 # Introduction

 Welcome to the Biodiversity Genomic Data Management Hub!
 We recognise that biodiversity genomic data management can be a challenge, particularly for researchers entering this space, and you are likely to have many questions as you proceed on your journey.
-The primary goal of this repository is to support biodiversity genomics researchers in developing good data management practices that embody the [FAIR](https://www.go-fair.org/fair-principles/) and [CARE](https://www.gida-global.org/care) data stewardship principles, as described in <a href="#citation-licensing">Citation & Licensing.</a>
+The primary goal of this repository is to support biodiversity genomic researchers in developing good data management practices that embody the [FAIR](https://www.go-fair.org/fair-principles/) and [CARE](https://www.gida-global.org/care) data stewardship principles, as described in <a href="#citation-licensing">Citation & Licensing.</a>

 !!! info "Good practice versus best practice"